Why is Socializing Bernedoodle Puppies Important?

 How Socialization Builds a Strong Bond With Your Bernedoodle

-This foundation of trust and positive experiences create a dog that will see you as their partner, protector, and best friend for life.
-I've often been amazed at how much a dog that is loved and cherished will give back to his family.
+This foundation of trust and positive experiences creates a dog that will see you as their partner, protector, and best friend for life.
+I've often been amazed at how much a dog that is loved and cherished will give back to its family.

-By us starting the trust building process at a very young age, your puppy will go home well started in life.
+We start the trust-building process at a very young age, meaning your puppy goes home well started in life.
 They will quickly attach to their new family and feel secure in their new home.
 They’ve already learned that humans are safe and good, and have learned to adapt to change.

 When a puppy feels safe and confident, your relationship grows stronger and better at a much faster pace.